jckarter/clay/doc/language-reference.md

 Every form that creates a new symbol name may be prefixed with a `public` or `private` visibility modifier. `public` symbols are available to be imported by other modules, whereas `private` modules normally are not (though they can be force-imported using special [import declarations]).
 Definitions without an explicit visibility default to `public`.

-Visibility modifiers are not allowed on definitions that modify existing symbols instead of creating new ones.
-In forms that do admit a visibility modifier, it must appear after the pattern guard (if any) but before the subsequent definition.
+Visibility modifiers are not valid for definitions that modify existing symbols instead of creating new ones, such as variant `instance`s or function `overload`s.
+In forms that do admit a visibility modifier, the modifier must appear after the pattern guard, if any, but before the subsequent definition.

 ### Symbols